 Posted in: league of legends

-Tags: 1600 elo, best players, elo, high elo, highest elo, ranked games, ranked play, ranked tips, rating, season one, top elo
+Tags: best players, elo, high elo, highest elo, ranked games, ranked play, ranked tips, rating, season one, top elo